hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Service Conditions: A condition that checks if a service is running or not running on the client.
     - Dictionary Conditions: A condition that checks a dictionary attribute with a value.
     - USB Conditions: A condition that checks for the presence of USB mass storage device.
-  - implemenation to ensure all device compliant before endpoints allowed on the network: <span style="color: #bb6600;">ISE and AnyConnect Posture Module</span>
+  - implemenation to ensure all device compliant before endpoints allowed on the network that all endpoints are compliant before users are allowed access on the corporate network, in which the endpoints must have the corporate antivirus application installed and be running the latest build of Windows 10: <span style="color: #bb6600;">ISE and AnyConnect Posture Module</span>
   - posture assessment requirements
     - a set of compound conditions with an associated remediation action that can be linked with a role and an operating system
     - all the clients connecting to your network must meet mandatory requirements during posture evaluation to become compliant on the network